OpenNTI/nti.docs.platform.enduser/releases/2019releases.rst

 December 19th, 2019
 ====================

-Support for Mobile File Upload Assignments
+Mobile Support for File Upload Assignments
 ----------------------------------------------------

-Previously file upload assignments were unsupported on mobile.
-Now, file upload assignments are supported on mobile devices.
+File upload assignments are now supported on mobile devices.

 Improvement to Identify Newly Copied Courses
 ---------------------------------------------

-Now when courses are copied, the copied course will display “[Copied]” text within the title until the title is further modified.
+Now, when courses are copied, the copied course will display “[Copied]” text within the title.
+This text can be later modified or removed on the Course Info page.

 December 5th, 2019